José Rizal: Legacy and remembrance

 The Belgian researcher Jean Paul "JP" Verstraeten authored several books about Jose Rizal: Rizal in Belgium and France, Jose Rizal's Europe, Growing up like Rizal (published by the National Historical Institute and in teacher's programs all over the Philippines), Reminiscences and Travels of Jose Rizal and Jose Rizal "Pearl of Unselfishness".
 He received an award from the president of the Philippines "in recognition of his unwavering support and commitment to promote the health and education of disadvantaged Filipinos, and his invaluable contribution to engender the teachings and ideals of Dr. Jose Rizal in the Philippines and in Europe".

 One of the greatest researchers about Rizal nowadays is Lucien Spittael.

 Rizal enjoys a contemporary following from various groups collectively known as the Rizalistas.
 The Order of the Knights of Rizal, a civic and patriotic organization, boasts of dozens of chapters all over the globe.
 There are some remote-area religious sects who venerate Rizal as a Folk saint collectively known as the Rizalista religious movements, who claim him as a sublimation of Christ.
+Felix Manalo of the new religious movement known as the Iglesia ni Cristo claimed that Rizal was holy (banal), and preached that they owed their religious freedom from Rizal.
 In September 1903, he was canonized as a saint in the Philippine Independent Church, however, it was revoked in the 1950s.